Reinhard Frank: Government work

-He moved on again in 1902, this time to Tübingen, where he held a full professorship in Criminal Law and Civil Process till 1913.
+He moved on again in 1902, this time to the University of Tübingen, where he held a full professorship in Criminal Law and Civil Process until 1913.
 During the first decade of the twentieth century, however, much of his more important work took place on the national stage rather than in the libraries and lecture halls by the banks of the Neckar.
 The Criminal Justice System had remained unreformed in the constituent territories of Germany since 1871, which a generation later was widely regarded as a problem.
-Between 1902 and 1914 Reinhard Frank was a leading contributor to correcting it.
-In 1902 the government recruited him to membership a new "Criminal Justice Committee" ("Strafrechtskomitee") (Note: Other members of the government's "Criminal Justice Committee" ("Strafrechtskomitee") established in 1902 were Hermann Seuffert (1836–1902), Karl von Birkmeyer (1847–1920), Fritz van Calker (1864–1957), Wilhelm Kahl (1849–1932), Karl von Lilienthal (1853–1927), Franz von Liszt (1851–1919) and Adolf Wach.) which began work on a "Comparative Presentation of German and Foreign Criminal Justice Systems" ("Vergleichenden Darstellung des deutschen und ausländischen Strafrechts"), a monumental study commissioned - and subsequently published in sixteen volumes - by the State Justice Department ("Reichsjustizamt").
+Between 1902 and 1914, Reinhard Frank was a leading contributor to correcting it.
+In 1902, the government recruited him to membership a new "Criminal Justice Committee" ("Strafrechtskomitee") (Note: Other members of the government's "Criminal Justice Committee" ("Strafrechtskomitee") established in 1902 were Hermann Seuffert (1836–1902), Karl von Birkmeyer (1847–1920), Fritz van Calker (1864–1957), Wilhelm Kahl (1849–1932), Karl von Lilienthal (1853–1927), Franz von Liszt (1851–1919) and Adolf Wach.) which began work on a "Comparative Presentation of German and Foreign Criminal Justice Systems" ("Vergleichenden Darstellung des deutschen und ausländischen Strafrechts"), a monumental study commissioned - and subsequently published in sixteen volumes - by the State Justice Department ("Reichsjustizamt").
 Frank was most closely involved in preparing the lengthy special section on extortion and robbery.
 The more general body of the text concentrated on the trial process and completion.
 Unsatisfied with the preliminary draft published in 1909, Frank then participated in a new commission that worked between 1911 and 1913 on an enhanced version.

 During this period, starting in 1904, he also authored and published a (not quite) annual compilation under the title "Pitaval der Gegenwart" ("Contemporary Pitivals"), described in a publisher's summary as "an almanack of interesting criminal cases".
 By 1914 eight volumes had appeared, the later ones having been co-produced with Heinrich Schmidt and the retired Hamburg police chief, Gustav Roscher.

 Onwards and upwards

-In 1913 Frank received and turned down the offer of a professorship from the Kaiser-Wilhelm University of Straßburg (as it was still known at that time).
-Sources differ over whether it was at some later date during 1913, or only in 1914, that he instead moved to Bavaria having accepted a professorship at the prestigious Ludwig Maximilian University of Munich.
+In 1913, Frank received and turned down the offer of a professorship from the Kaiser-Wilhelm University of Straßburg (as it was still known at that time).
+Sources differ over whether it was at some later date during 1913, or only in 1914, that he instead moved to Bavaria having accepted a professorship at the prestigious Ludwig-Maximilians-Universität München (LMU Munich) in Munich.
 There he enjoyed a career as an influential research scholar and teacher lasting nearly twenty years.
-He made the move to Munich at almost exactly the same time as his good friend and fellow professor of Criminal Law, Ernst von Beling, made the same career move from Tübingen to Munich.
+He made the move to Munich at almost exactly the same time as his good friend and fellow professor of Criminal Law, Ernst von Beling, made the same career move from the University of Tübingen to the Ludwig-Maximilians-Universität München.
 Von Beling was both a friend and, evidently, an admirer, having dedicated his "Lehre vom Verbrechen" (Loosely, "Criminal Law primer") to Frank.
-Another close friend and admirer was the Tübingen jurist Philipp Heck who dedicated his Schuldrechtslehrbuch "... in friendship" to Frank.
+Another close friend and admirer was the jurist Philipp Heck at the University of Tübingen who dedicated his Schuldrechtslehrbuch "... in friendship" to Frank.